kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

 - Windows: This implementation requires no backports for OS components.
-- Kubernetes: [need feedback on]
+- Kubernetes: No changes required outside of ensuring feature gates are set while feature is in development.
-- Containerd: [need feedback]
+- Containerd: Must run a version of containerd with privileged container support (targeting v1.5+).

 ### Version Skew Strategy